-Hydrangeas aren’t going to do well if you don’t plant them in soil that has adequate drainage.
-You do need soil that can retain moisture a bit, but the hydrangeas aren’t supposed to sit in water all day either.
+These plants aren’t going to do well if you don’t plant them in soil that has adequate drainage.
+You do need soil that can retain moisture a bit, but hydrangeas aren’t supposed to sit in water all day either.

 Poor soil drainage can lead to significant issues such as root rot.
 This could wind up killing the shrub if you aren’t careful.

 You should always remember to check the top two inches of soil when watering these plants.
 If the top two inches of the soil are still moist, you should check back the next day to see if anything changes.